Anime fanservice (or fan service) is a double edged sword in and outside of the

 Kazuma ends up finding Megumin and Darkness, and their 4 person party is what’s responsible for the outrageous comedy, fanservice, action, and adventures.

-Kazuma’s become a favorite character since he’s an advocate for true gender equality.
+Kazuma’s become a favourite character since he’s an advocate for true gender equality.

 11. To Love Ru